MicrosoftDocs/minecraft-creator/creator/Documents/Structures/IntroductionToStructureBlocks.md

 ## Exporting and Importing a Structure

-After you make a selection, you can export it as a **.mcstructure** file to save it on your computer.
+After you make a selection, you can export it as a **.mcstructure** file to save it on your device.

 Then you can load the exported structure into a different world.